 Content Information

-In order to maintain eligibility for unemployment benefits, you are required to complete four reemployment activities each week, unless this requirement is waived by the department.
-Reemployment activities may be waived if you are temporarily unemployed and expect to be recalled by your former employer within a reasonable period of time (generally 4 weeks or less) or if you are in school and approved for Department Approved Training (DAT).
-Your work search requirement is determined each time a claim is filed.
+To stay eligible for unemployment benefits, you must complete four reemployment activities each week, between Sunday and Saturday, unless the department waives this requirement.
+Waivers may apply if you're temporarily unemployed and expect to be recalled within about four weeks, or if you're enrolled in school and approved for Department Approved Training (DAT).
+Your work search requirement is assessed each time you file a claim.
+These activities must be recorded and certified in IowaWORKS when filing your weekly claim for benefits.

-The work search must be a reasonable and honest effort to find suitable work.
+Your work search must be a reasonable and honest effort to find suitable work.
 Failure to do so may result in the denial of benefits.
-Participation in reemployment services activities may qualify as a work search.
+Participation in reemployment services activities may qualify as a reemployment activity.

-You must be willing to accept a reasonable wage for the job for which you are applying.
-If you apply for the same position with the same employer within six weeks, you cannot count that most recent application toward your four required reemployment activities.
+You must be willing to accept a reasonable wage for the job you're applying for.
+If you apply for the same job with the same employer within six weeks, it won’t count toward your four required reemployment activities.

 Example: 10 hours X $12.00/hour = $120.00 in gross earnings

-Fifteen dollars ($15) or more over your weekly benefit amount (WBA) is considered excessive earnings.
-When filing your weekly claim, if you report excessive earnings for four consecutive weeks, your claim will need to be reactivated before payments can resume.
-On the 5th consecutive week of filing, if you are still in need of benefits, you must file a new initial claim by Saturday in order to reactivate your claim and be able to continue with your weekly certifications.
+Earnings of $15 or more above your weekly benefit amount (WBA) are considered excessive.
+If you report excessive earnings for four weeks in a row, your claim will need to be reactivated before payments can resume.
+On the fifth week, if you still need benefits, you must file a new claim by Saturday to reactivate your claim and continue weekly certifications.

-You may earn up to 25 percent of your WBA before the benefit payment is reduced, but there is still a requirement to report all earnings even if those earnings are under 25 percent.
+You may earn up to 25 percent of your WBA without a reduction in your payment, but you must report all earnings even if those earnings are under 25 percent.
 Earnings higher than 25 percent will reduce your benefit payment.
 If you earn $15 or more over your WBA, you will not receive a benefit payment for that week.
 This type of income includes:

 - Wages